joostflick/performance-matters-1819/README.md

 - Turning on brotli compression (best performance on quality 4)

 <!-- How about a license here? 📜 (or is it a licence?) 🤷 -->

+## TO DO

+- favorite insults
+- benchmarks readme
+- clientside javascript
+- share